Nathaniel Royer, Biotechnology

 “The academics are challenging, but the resources to help you succeed are abundant.”

-After attending a small, two-year college, Nathaniel Royer wanted a bigger school—but not too big—where he could work toward being a research scientist.
+After attending Dean College, Nathaniel Royer wanted a bigger school—but not too big—where he could work toward being a research scientist.
 “I looked at schools like BU and Northeastern but I chose UMass Lowell.
 It’s one of the better schools in the area for sciences and I’m getting a great degree and the same opportunities for half the cost.”

 Royer found his coursework challenging, but he discovered early in his academic career at UMass Lowell that there were a lot of people and places willing to help him – including his professors.